captainzero93/simple-snake-python-pygme/README.md

 ---

 **Note**: This implementation requires the precompiled wheel file (`pygame-2.6.1-cp311-win_amd64.whl`) due to Windows-specific build requirements.
 Do not attempt to compile from source on Python 3.12+ as it will fail.
+The reccomended way to instal pygame-2.6.1-cp311-win-amd64.whl is pip install --user pygame==2.6.1  # Install from PyPI

 Again, Windows users can use the Release .exe in the Releases section, ONLY do this if you trust the source, I recommend reading the code from this repo first.